Louisville Fire

-On December 19, 2001, Jeff Brohm was named the head coach of the Louisville Fire arena football team.
+On December 19, 2001, Jeff Brohm was named the head coach of the Fire.
 The Fire started the 0–7 before they defeated the Carolina Rhinos 31–28 to improve to 1–7.
-The Fire would finish the season 2–14.
+The Fire finished the season 2–14.

-In 2003, English was hired to replace Brohm as the head coach of the Louisville Fire af2 team.
+In 2003, English was hired to replace Brohm as the head coach.
 He was fired after just two games with a record of 2–2.

 In July 2007, it was announced that the team planned on selling portions of the team to local ownership (aka the NFL's Green Bay Packers) in an attempt to boost season ticket sales and then buy the shares back in time before the team joined the AFL.

-In November 2008, the Louisville Fire ceased operations.
+In November 2008, the Fire ceased operations.